IVAN-DPP/ROOTAFWD/README.md

     <br/>

     <h1 align="center">DESCRIPTION OF METHODS</h1>
-    <p align="justify">There are three particles in each event.
-The first particle is a proton, the second is a positive kaon and the third is a negative pion
- You can access the following info</p>
+    <p>There are three particles in each event.
+The first particle is a proton, the second is a positive kaon and the third is a negative pion, You can access the following info</p>